daibo83/wirehair-rs/README.md

-Wirehair implementation in Rust, currently 2x as slow as the C++ version.
+Wirehair implementation in Rust, currently exhibits about the same performance as the C++ version.

 Usage: